1982 to 2003 United Kingdom 20 pence coin pendant English crown Tudor Rose England London floral flower Yorkshire Lancaster necklace n000054

 1971 to 1998 United Kingdom Penny coin pendant crowned castle portcullis chains British England Westminster Palace London necklace n000883

-1951 United Kingdom Shilling coin pendant Scottish lion Saltire thistle Scotland Scots swords UK British crown shield necklace n001137
+1947 or 1951 United Kingdom Shilling coin pendant Scottish lion Saltire thistle Scotland Scots swords UK British crown shield necklace n001137

 United Kingdom 5 Pence coin earring crowned Scottish thistle Scots Glasgow royal Badge of Scotland dangle & drop hook British floral e000024